LeeBohyun/mysql-tpcc/multi-mysql-tpcc.md

 $ sudo mount /dev/sdc1 -o nobarrier test_log
 $ sudo chown-R lbh:lbh test_log
 ```
 In the case of the log device, we turned off the *write barrier* option to mitigate the overhead of `fsync()`.
-The detailed reasons are as follows:

-> A **write barrier** is a kernel mechanism used to ensure that file system metadata is correctly written and ordered on persistent storage, even when storage devices with volatile write caches lose power.
-File systems with write barriers enabled also ensure that data transmitted via `fsync()` is persistent throughout a power loss.
-> However, enabling write barriers incurs a substantial performance penalty for some applications.
-Specifically, applications that use `fsync()` heavily or create and delete many small files will likely run much slower.
-> For devices with non-volatile, battery-backed write caches and those with write-caching disabled, you can safely disable write barriers at mount time using the `-o nobarrier` option for mount.

 You can check the mounted device with the below command: